Gravity as the Source of Curvature, not curvature as the source of gravity

 2. Flat Space in the Absence of Gravity

-In the PEI framework, consider a universe with no gravity whatsoever.
+In the PRI framework, consider a universe with no gravity whatsoever.

 In such a universe: